Analytics Methodology & Data Policy

 3. Comparison-ready — a reviewed issuer row is included in an active comparison view under the current comparison rules.

-Status labels are project workflow terms, not external audit opinions.
+Status labels are module status terms, not external audit opinions.

 Section 7